-4.2.0.1 The sedimentological and geochemical properties of the stratigraphic units are reviewed in reverse order below, i.e. beginning with SU1 Chalk and ending with SU5 Archaeological deposits.
-Further, in accordance with the primary aims of the project (i.e. to evaluate the preservational potential and archaeological/palaeoenvironmental significance of strata underlying the CWR site - see Sections 1.2-1.3), the main thrust of this report section is descriptive so as to define the baseline properties of the strata.
-Some interpretation of the data is provided with regards the implications for the depositional environment, but that explanation is outline in nature.
+- 4.2.0.1 The sedimentological and geochemical properties of the stratigraphic units are reviewed in reverse order below, i.e. beginning with SU1 Chalk and ending with SU5 Archaeological deposits.
+Further, in accordance with the primary aims of the project (i.e. to evaluate the preservational potential and archaeological/palaeoenvironmental significance of strata underlying the CWR site see Sections 1.2-1.3), the main thrust of this section of the report is descriptive so as to define the baseline properties of the strata.
+Some interpretation of the data is provided with regards the implications for the depositional environment, but that explanation is outline in nature9. - 4.2.0.2 Sedimentological and geochemical data are presented in summary form in Table 4 and Table 5.